STAFF & BOARD

 ZOE WATSON

 Zoe joined the Sierra Institute in the Spring of 2020 as the Rural Community Development Program Manager.
-At the Sierra Institute, she works to improve rural water systems, secure rural forestry jobs, and support rural health and well-being.
-Zoe earned a BA in Political Science at UC Santa Barbara and an MS in Community Health at MSU Bozeman where she investigated the effect of climate change on food systems and women’s health in fishing communities in Arctic Greenland.
-She is
+At the Sierra Institute, she works to improve rural water systems, secure rural forestry jobs, and support rural businesses.
+Zoe earned a BA in Political Science at UC Santa Barbara and an MS in Community Health at Montana State in Bozeman.
+Zoe enjoys gardening, skiing, mountain biking, and kayaking in her free time.

 Board of Directors